Japan’s Struggle With Sustainability

 The Japanese Experience

-That’s not to say Japan doesn’t “do” sustainability.
-Indeed, environmental protection and the application of good management principals (a Japanese forte), are long standing concepts in this country.
+Despite all the plastic, I wouldn’t go so far as to say Japan isn’t onboard with sustainability.
+Indeed, environmental protection and the application of good management principals (a Japanese forte), are long-standing concepts in this country.
 In fact, there are plenty of great Japanese examples that the world has already benefited from.

-The Long Road to Sustainability
+The Long Road To Sustainability

-Despite this historical connection, Japan has a lot more to do when it comes to sustainability.
-This is clearly evident in Japan’s contemporary approach to lifestyle, consumption habits, business practices and political will.
-There is much to be gained from it, as the Japanese slowly recognize and reconnect with the vast potential inherent within sustainability.
-This is undoubtedly true in many other parts of the world as well, but it is almost painfully obvious here.
+Japan (and the world at large) has a lot to gain from a sustainability transition!
+As the Japanese population slowly realizes this and reconnects with the extraordinary potential inherent within such a transformation, the opportunities are tremendous!
+This is undoubtedly true in many other parts of the world as well, but it feels almost painfully obvious here.

-Time for Change
+Time For Change

 Unfortunately, many I’ve spoken with aren’t even aware that Japan is still primarily powered by fossil fuels (they are too often overly quick to blame China for poor air quality), or that Japan is actually a leading funder of coal plant development in Southeast Asia.
-Instead, many have highlighted the Fukushima disaster, as a reason for the need for coal & oil.
-This despite the fact renewables make better sense financially and would not generate the same kind of environmental risks associated with nuclear power.
+Instead, many have highlighted the 2011 Fukushima Daiichi disaster.

 Engage With It